Miss Sarajevo: The Meaning Behind Pavarotti's Operatic Solo

-Released in 1995, the song blends rock and operatic elements, creating a compelling fusion that reflects the gravity of its subject matter: the war-torn city of Sarajevo during the Bosnian War.
+Released in 1995, the song blends ambient rock, electronic textures, and operatic elements, creating a compelling fusion that reflects the gravity of its subject matter: the war-torn city of Sarajevo during the Bosnian War.
+The song was inspired by American journalist Bill Carter's documentary of the same name, which highlighted an underground beauty pageant held in Sarajevo amidst the relentless sniper fire and shelling of the siege.

 Dici che il fiume trova la via al mare